nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 elif SomeGlobal.some_other_property == "some value"
     Nathan: Or we might be in here. else
-    Nathan: If neither are true I'll say this.
+    Nathan: If neither are true, I'll say this.
 ```

 You can also start a conditional block with "while".
 These blocks will loop as long as the condition is true.